LogHD: Robust Compression of Hyperdimensional Classifiers via Logarithmic Class-Axis Reduction

 \section{Acknowledgements}

-This work was supported in part by the DARPA Young Faculty Award, the National Science Foundation (NSF) under Grants \#2431561, \#2127780, \#2319198, \#2321840, \#2312517, and \#2235472, the Semiconductor Research Corporation (SRC), the Office of Naval Research through the Young Investigator Program Award and Grants \#N00014-21-1-2225 and \#N00014-22-1-2067, Army Research Office Grant \#W911NF2410360, the U.S. Army Combat Capabilities Development Command Army Research Laboratory under Support Agreement No. USMA 21050, and DARPA under Support Agreement No. USMA 23004.
+This work was supported in part by the DARPA Young Faculty Award, the National Science Foundation (NSF) under Grants \#2431561, \#2127780, \#2319198, \#2321840, \#2312517, and \#2235472, the Semiconductor Research Corporation (SRC), the Office of Naval Research through the Young Investigator Program Award and Grants \#N00014-21-1-2225 and \#N00014-22-1-2067, Army Research Office Grant \#W911NF2410360, and DARPA under Support Agreement No. USMA 23004.
 Additionally, support was provided by the Air Force Office of Scientific Research under Award \#FA9550-22-1-0253, along with generous gifts from Xilinx and Cisco.